 This is a rare occurrence, however, when it occurs, the primary tooth may appear displaced or mobile.

 If the coronal fragment is very mobile or severely displaced, then this requires extraction.
 The remaining fractured root should be left undisturbed if deep in the bony socket.
-Attempts to remove deep apical fragments can damage the permanent tooth underneath.
-The apical fragment is usually resorbed physiologically.
+Attempts to remove deep root fragments can damage the permanent tooth underneath; these fragments are usually resorbed physiologically.

 33 Weymouth Street, London, W1G 7BY